microsoft/hi-ml/docs/source/CONTRIBUTING.md

 - Only publish your PR for review once you have a build that is passing.
 You can make use of the "Create as Draft" feature of GitHub.

-To enable good auto-generated changelogs, we prefix all PR titles with a category string, like "FIX: Out of bounds error when using small images".
+To enable good auto-generated changelogs, we prefix all PR titles with a category string, like "BUG: Out of bounds error when using small images".
 Those category prefixes must be in upper case, followed by a colon (`:`).
 Valid categories are

-* `FIX` for bugfixes
 * `ENH` for enhancements, new capabilities
+* `BUG` for bugfixes
 * `STYLE` for stylistic changes (for example, refactoring) that does not impact the functionality
 * `DOC` for changes to documentation only
 * `DEL` for removing something from the codebase